November 18, 2020

 Another unique feature is the full-screen overlay navigation, which is quite trendy and can give you plenty of space to insert more information.

 Obachan is all about the Zen lifestyle.
-With a clean layout and tons of white space, the Japanese goods company is able to represent this quality through its web design.
+With a clean layout and tons of white space, the Japanese goods company is able to represent this quality through its eCommerce website design.

 Despite the simplicity, some elements make navigating through the website a dynamic experience.
 From the on-scroll animations, mouseover effects, and a custom cursor, visitors will have an enjoyable time exploring this eCommerce site.